dxAdam/Kernel_Development/virtual_memory/README.md

 ### project:

-This project involved writing synchronization primitives for multicore systems.
-We used inline assembly to implement memory barriers, atomic addition/subtraction, spinlocks, barriers, reader writer locks, and finally a lock-free queue..
+This project implements page tables in the Linux kernel to be used with Ubuntu 18.
+The supplied project framework takes a block of memory offline and makes it available to our module to allocate from.

-The code we wrote is located in locking.c and user/test.c.
+The code we wrote is located in on_demand.c and user/test.c.

 See project2.pdf for more information